Here we talk about what to do if you find a baby who is unresponsive and not breathing.

 CPR is the term used to describe the combination of chest compressions and rescue breaths.
 It is short for cardiopulmonary resuscitation.

-This article was written in association with the British Red Cross.
+This article was written in association with Mini First Aid.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.